Deracination/DQSD-Code/trunk/dqsd/src/ReadMe.txt

 		- Upload dqsd.exe (latest release must have this name)
 		- Upload dqsd<ver>.exe, e.g. dqsd318.exe
   - Copy version.xml from dqsd folder

-	- Commit changes to SVN - the files will be automatically distributed to dqsd.net and update notification will be triggered by the new version.xml, in due time.
+- Commit all DQSD files, including the web site - the files will be automatically distributed to dqsd.net and update notification will be triggered by the new version.xml, in due time.
+- Set an SVN tag on the DQSD module called rel-<ver>-<type>, e.g.
+	"rel-3-1-8-0-beta" or "rel-3-1-8-0" for a final version

 - Send an announcement to dqsd-announce@lists.sourceforge.net
 	(see: http://sourceforge.net/mailarchive/forum.php?forum_id=8603)